oskarssylwan/morello-api/README.md

 ```
 ### Items

-#### Get items based on category
+#### Get multiple items

-Returns an array with items that matches ALL the specified categories.
-Categories are sent via a query string.
+Get items by either categories or item IDs as query strings.
+Returns an array with the matched items.
+If no query parameters are present all items in the database will be returned.

 ##### Route
 ```
 GET /items?categories=value1,value2,value3
+GET /items?itemIDs=value1,value2,value3
 ```
 ##### Example
 Request